 The Findings of Adoption of the 1990 Water Allocation Program Final EIR identified four mitigation measures to reduce impacts to the Carmel River riparian corridor, which includes wildlife that is dependent on streamside habitat (Finding Nos.
 389-A through D, and 391).
-The measures are: (a) conservation and water distribution management to retain water in the river; (b) prepare and oversee a Riparian Corridor Management Plan; (c) implement the Riparian Corridor Management Program; and (d) expand the existing monitoring program for soil moisture and vegetative stress.
+The measures are: (a) conservation and water-distribution management to retain water in the river; (b) prepare and oversee a Riparian Corridor Management Plan; (c) implement the Riparian Corridor Management Program; and (d) expand the existing monitoring program for soil moisture and vegetative stress.

-In addition to the above measures, MPWMD is facilitating completion of an Integrated Regional Water Management Plan (IRWMP) for the purposes of coordinating water resource management projects in a planning region consisting of coastal watershed areas in Carmel Bay and south Monterey Bay between Point Lobos on the south and Sand City on the north - a 38.3-mile stretch of the Pacific coast.
-The area encompasses the six Monterey Peninsula cities of Carmel-by-the Sea, Del Rey Oaks, Monterey, Pacific Grove, Sand City, and Seaside, and extends into portions of the unincorporated area of Monterey County in the Carmel Highlands, Pebble Beach and the inland areas of Carmel Valley and the Laguna Seca area.
-The District received a grant of approximately \$497,000 from the California Department of Water Resources (DWR) to develop the plan.
+In addition to the above measures, MPWMD is facilitating the implementation of an Integrated Regional Water Management Plan (IRWM Plan) for the purposes of coordinating water resource management projects in a planning region consisting of coastal watershed areas in Carmel Bay and south Monterey Bay between Pt.
+Lobos on the south and Sand City on the north - a 38.3-mile stretch of the Pacific coast.
+The area encompasses the six Monterey Peninsula cities of Carmel-by-the Sea, Del Rey Oaks, Monterey, Pacific Grove, Sand City, Seaside, and extends into portions of the unincorporated area of Monterey County in the Carmel Highlands, Pebble Beach and the inland areas of Carmel Valley and the Laguna Seca area.
+The District received a grant of approximately \$497,000 in 2006 from the Department of Water Resources to develop the plan.
+In November 2007, the MPWMD Board of Directors adopted the plan after a public hearing.
 Many of the activities and projects proposed in this plan will benefit the Carmel River streamside corridor.
 Additional information is contained at the end of this chapter, immediately before Table X-1.